e2nIEE/pandapower/doc/about/introduction.rst

 You can download the python script that creates this 3-bus system :download:`here  <pandapower_3bus_system.py>`.

-For a more in depth introduction into pandapower modeling and analysis functionality, see the :ref:`pandapower tutorials<tutorial>` about network creation, standard type libraries, power flow, topological searches, plotting and more.
+For a more in depth introduction into pandapower modeling and analysis functionality, see the `pandapower tutorials <http://www.uni-kassel.de/eecs/fileadmin/datas/fb16/Fachgebiete/energiemanagement/Software/pandapower-doc/getting_started/tutorials.html>`_ about network creation, standard type libraries, power flow, topological searches, plotting and more.